trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 According to zoo employees, while “Knut” was alive, there was a mobile kiosk that sold “Knut” souvenirs in front of the polar bear enclosure.
 Nothing like that has ever been seen at any other animal enclosures.
 Even when he grew into a polar bear ‘teenager’ after just a few months, “Knut” continued to attract many onlookers.
 When Zoo Director Bernhard Blaszkiewitz decided to bar the main keeper Thomas Dörflein from close contact with the bear for safety reasons, as he was now a danger to humans, his decision was criticised by “Knut” fans.
 Some of them were worried about the animal’s well-being, as “Knut” was now being kept in a shared enclosure with other members of his species instead of being in intensive daily contact with Thomas Dörflein and other keepers.
 But this did not harm the value of the brand.
 On “Knut’s” birthdays, the zoo was full, and vast crowds of visitors thronged in front of the enclosure, which can be seen in photos from the zoo’s archive.

-The social scientist Guro Flinterud has described the contradiction evident here: keeping and breeding polar bears in human captivity is a potentially unsuitable means of preventing habitat destruction, which is caused worldwide by the “physically unrelated actions” of the consumer industry.
+The social scientist Guro Flinterud has described the contradiction evident here: keeping and breeding polar bears in human captivity is a potentially unsuitable means of preventing habitat destruction, which is caused worldwide by the “physically unrelated actions” of the [[consumer industry|theme.showing-animals]].
 Reintroducing polar bears to the melting Arctic ice is almost impossible.
 It was therefore possibly the complexity of the climate crisis that fostered “Knut’s” “simple symbolism” in the first place.[^21]

 ## “Knut” Dies